lame/five_weeks_abroad/_posts/2017-09-16-the-one-where-we-go-to-dorne.markdown

 ![Alcazar Waterspout][alcazar_waterspout]

-Here you can see the orange building where Prince Doran would sit and overlook the Water Gardens from.
+Here you can see the orange building where Prince Doran of House Martell would sit and overlook the Water Gardens from.
 No wonder the Game of Thrones team decided to film here.
 The show managed to find a gorgeous location to shoot, and its equally beautiful on screen and in real life.
 I didn’t want to leave.